narenkhatwani/narenkhatwaniblogs/content/blog/post-arrival-usa/index.md

     - [ ] Lower Body
 - [ ] Traditional Wear
 - [ ] Formal Wear
     - [ ] Blazer - 2 (One Black and Navy Blue)
-- White Shirt
+    - [ ] White Shirt
-- Beige/Khaki Pant
+    - [ ] Beige/Khaki Pant
-- Black Pant
+    - [ ] Black Pant
-- Navy Blue Pant
+    - [ ] Navy Blue Pant

-These can be worn for career fairs or any formal events on campus and can be combined with any colors giving you a wider range of outfits.

 - [ ] Undergarments (the more the better)
 - [ ] Socks
 - [ ] Jeans
 - [ ] Shorts

+These formals can be worn for career fairs or any formal events on campus and can be combined with other colors giving you a wider range of outfits.

 #### Toiletries